formkit/docs-content/essentials/configuration.md

 label: "Shadow Root"
 type: "warning"
 ---
-Formkit inputs being used inside of a ShadowRoot will need their context's root to reference the shadowRoot instead of document.
+FormKit inputs being used inside of a ShadowRoot will need their context's root to reference the shadowRoot instead of document.
 Vue applications can place `<FormKitRoot />` near the root of your shadowRoot to inform their child.
 ::

 ## What is node config?